roeeyn/fellows-0-ctf-challenges/rulez-are-not_fun/rulez-are-not_fun.md

 Rules are not fun, however, here you need to follow them.
 They are necessary to keep everyone in a fun environment.

-1. Don't share answers outside of your team.
-This also applies to individuals
+1. Don't share flags with other teams.
+This also applies to individuals outside of your team
 2. Ask for help when necessary
 3. Use appropriate team/individual names
 4. Have Fun!